openmfp/openmfp.org/documentation/extended-guide/backend-configuration/index.md

 The nest.js backend module is designed to accept a set of configurations, allowing you to customize it to your needs and infrastructure.

-In this guide, you’ll learn how to:
+In this guide, you’ll learn:

-* Set up the required and optional services
+* How to set up the required and optional services
 * How they work together